walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 <a name="configuration"/>
 ## Project Configuration in `configuration`

-Overall configuration for the project and process executions is contained in the `configuration:` top level element of the Concord file:
+Overall configuration for the project and process executions are contained in the `configuration:` top level element of the Concord file:

 - [Entry Point](#entry-point)